IlsalaciousCrum/kindtable/readme/README.md

 **Description**

 Kind Table takes the work out of choosing recipes for a dinner party or holiday event by managing your friends dietary preferences and presenting recipes that would work for all.

-This Readme is a work-in-progress.
-As is the app, as there is so much more work to do to make user information secure before this could be deployed.
-Watch this space!

 **How it works**